3meters/chk/Readme.md

 val.o2.o1 = {n2: 100}
 err = chk(val, schema, {strict: true}) // err is Error because schema.o2.o1 does not allow properties other than n1

-all options can be set at any level in this manner
 ```
 ## Copyright
   Copyright (c) 2013 3meters.
 All rights reserverd.